henkmuller/sw_usb_audio/examples/AN00xxx_UAC_with_DSP/doc/rst/UAC_with_DSP.rst

 shall be shipped to the USB host.
 You can chose to intercept and overwrite the sample values.

+Note that the values of the type are *unsigned*; a 32-bit number.
+The actual value depends on the data-types used for the audio, typical values are 16-bit PCM (the top 16-bits are a signed PCM value), 24-bit PCM (the top 24 bits are a signed PCM value), 32-bit PCM (the top 32 bits are a signed PCM value), or DSD (the 32 bits are PDM values, with the least significant bit representing the oldest 1-bit value).

 Suppose that we are just building a single-channel microphone; in this case, NUM_OUTPUTS=0 and NUM_INPUTS=1.
 We can run the input_samples through a cascaded_biquad in order equalise the microphone signal::